People injured whilst riding a cycle in Surrey

 Comparison of areas in Surrey

 The “Weybridge, Walton, Molesey, Esher, Cobham” area has consistently had a higher proportion of cyclist casualties than other areas in Surrey.
-Pedestrian casualties are more clustered in town centres than cyclist casualties, whilst car occupant casualties have dense linear distributions along major roads and motorways.
+Pedestrian casualties are more prevalent in town centres than cyclist casualties, whilst car occupant casualties have dense linear distributions along major roads.

 Young people

-People aged under 18 comprise just more than 1 in 7 of all casualties, with fewer in rural areas compared to all ages.
+People aged under 18 comprise just under 1 in 7 of all cyclist casualties, with fewer in rural areas compared to all ages.
 At least one in four under-18 casualties are injured on the school journey.
 Most people under 16 are injured on “quieter” roads.

 When